iamyoukou/dudvWater/README.md

 I guess the key is how to get a wavy pattern that is related to surface normals, not the difference between the original plane and the distorted one.

+# Problem

+Currently, this program renders the same scene `three` times per frame.
+One for the reflection frame buffer, one for the refraction frame buffer, and one for the main window.

+This may not be a problem for simple scenes.
+However, video games always have complex scenes, and rendering such scenes `three` times per frame is too expensive.

+I will try to fix this problem in the future.

 # Result

 The result of using the first derivative of normal is good, though.